 It is "impossible to synthesize an element that heavy here on Earth. ...
 The substance has to come from a place where super-heavy elements could have been produced naturally," Lazar said.

-Lazar claimed that he'd seen evidence of anti-gravity propulsion technologies, and nine alien spacecraft stored in a hangar at Area 51.
+Lazar said that he'd seen evidence of anti-gravity propulsion technologies, and nine alien spacecraft stored in a hangar at Area 51.
 Those spaceships ostensibly used some sort of propulsion system that harnessed the inherent power of gravity, and thus utilized the characteristics of element 115 to work their technological wizardry.

 The government doesn't confirm the employment of anyone who's worked at Area 51.
 And as some sources have pointed out, the gist of his claims have never been thoroughly disproved.